 Presenting solid, factual research can also generate publicity.
 There are many sources of information detailing the corporate practices of nuclear power plant owners.
-Sources of information that should be consulted include NRC filings, reports from labor unions and insider "whistleblowers," and Securities and Exchange Commission reports and other regulatory filings.
+Sources of information that should be consulted include NRC filings, reports from labor unions and insider "whistleblowers," and Securities and Exchange Commission reports and other regulatory from organizing and publicity efforts is to begin them early-well before a relicensing application is filed or plans for a new nuclear plant are announced.
+Acting early achieves several goals.
+It establishes the terms of the debate in the public mind at the outset.
+It also raises the bar for the corporation proposing the relicensing or expansion, demonstrating to them that they will need to marshal more resources to achieve their goals.
+Acting early can also force proponents to delay their application for relicensing or the licensing of a new reactor, which can play to the advantage of opponents.